dereuromark/cakephp-cache/docs/Full-page.md

 ]);
 ```

-Note: This DispatcherFilter is **deprecated** and should only be used prior to CakePHP 3.4.
+Note: This DispatcherFilter is **deprecated** and should only be used when upgrading from existing apps.

 ## Usage
 Once the Middleware is loaded, you need to add the component to the controllers you want to make cache-able: